Edmond Safra

-Edmond Jacob Safra (ادموند يعقوب صفرا; 6 August 1932 – 3 December 1999) was a Lebanese-Brazilian billionaire banker and philanthropist of Syrian descent.
+Edmond Jacob Safra (إدموند يعقوب صفرا; 6 August 1932 – 3 December 1999) was a Lebanese-Syrian Brazilian billionaire banker and philanthropist.
 He continued his family tradition of banking in Brazil and Switzerland, and was married to Lily Watkins from 1976 until his death.
 He died in a fire that attracted wide media interest, and was judicially determined to be due to arson.

 Early life

 Edmond Jacob Safra was born on 6 August 1932, in Beirut, Lebanon, his family is of Sephardic Jewish background originally from Aleppo, Syria.
 His father, Jacob Safra, had opened the J. E. Safra Bank in 1920 in Beirut and in 1929 it became the Banque Jacob E. Safra which in 1956 changed its name to Banque de Credit National S.A.L.
 (BCN).
 By the time he was sixteen, Safra was working at his father's bank in Beirut, engaged in the precious metals and foreign exchange aspects of the business.

 In 1949, the family moved from Lebanon to Italy, where he worked for a trading company in Milan.
 When Safra was 16, he earned $40 million during arbitrage transactions between Italian and British gold sovereigns.
 He used this money to obtain a financial house in Geneva, which became his Trade Development Bank, and used only ancient Arabic script for its bookkeeping.
 The family moved to Brazil in 1952, where he and his father founded their first Brazilian financial institution in 1955.